Instructor & Leader Training Overview

 Current Rotation Resources

-In conjunction with the AIK Rotational Curriculum Model, each four month rotation will consist of three classes.
-It will take three years to present all the material contained in the program.
+In conjunction with the AIK Rotational Curriculum Model, each four-month rotation will consist of three classes.
+The program will encompass the entirety of its curriculum over a three-year period.

 Current Rotation Required Reading:

-If you are intrested in participating in the Instructor and Leadership Training Program let Mr. Pilch know.
+If you are interested in participating in the Instructor and Leadership Training Program, kindly inform Mr. Pilch.

 General Information

-This information should help Instructors and Leaders understand what is expected of them while they are officially representing the American Institute of Kenpo.
+This information on this web page is intended to provide Instructors and Leaders with a clear understanding of their responsibilities while officially representing the American Institute of Kenpo (AIK).

 Program Pre-Frame

-These two stories are representative of the mindset that the American Institute of Kenpo encourages all its Instructors and Leaders to cultivate within themselves.
+These two narratives exemplify the mindset that the American Institute of Kenpo (AIK) encourages all its Instructors and Leaders to cultivate within themselves.

-Remember to always be a student first!
-Receive new information without allowing past knowledge and old habits to cloud your judgment.
-After you have received the lesson, evaluate it with an honest intent for the value it contains in relation to reality, if any.
+Always prioritize your academic pursuits and well-being as a student.
+Receive new information without allowing past knowledge or ingrained habits to distort your judgment.
+After receiving a lesson, evaluate it with an honest intention, assessing its practical value in relation to reality.

 Expectations

-Instructors and Leaders participating in the training program are expected to do the following while they are officially representing the American Institute of Kenpo:
+Instructors and Leaders participating in the training program are expected to adhere to the following guidelines while officially representing the American Institute of Kenpo (AIK):

 Participation Requirements

-These are the standard requirements to participate in the Instructor and Leadership Training Program.
+These are the Standard Requirements for Participation in the Instructor and Leadership Training Program:

 Leader Requirements (14 years old and younger)

-• Completed at least one rotation of training at the minimal rank and maintained all required information at an above average level
+Completion of at least one rotation of training at the minimum rank, maintaining all required information at an above-average level

-• Have the ability to demonstrate required structured information at an above average level
+Have the ability to demonstrate the required structured information at an above-average level

-• Be willing to assist with at least one class a week
+Assistance with at least one class per week

 Instructor Requirements (15 years old and older)

-• Have the ability to maintain all required information at an above average level
+Ability to maintain all required information at an above-average level

-• Have the ability to demonstrate required structured information at an above average level
+Have the ability to demonstrate the required structured information at an above-average level

-• Be willing and able to get and maintain CPR & First Aid Certification
+Obtaining and maintaining CPR & First Aid Certification

-• Be willing to assist or instruct in at least one class a week
+Assistance or instruction in at least one class per week

 Certification Levels

-Many organizations rely on the martial rank of an individual alone as the indicator of their staff's ability to instruct, lead, and handle the underlying business of class management necessary to the successful running of their school.
-The American Institute of Kenpo firmly believes in martial rank, but primarily for an individual's personal progression on their Kenpo journey, not as a representation of their skill and ability to instruct or help run the school.
-Though we recognize that there is a required level of technical ability to operate at the professional level, we acknowledge that the person highest in martial ranking is not always the most qualified person for a given job.
-To this end, we utilize a separate Instructor Training Program (ITP), coupled with on the job training and performance observation to evaluate and place an individual dynamically in a Leadership or Instructing position that is best suited for them, regardless of their personal martial rank.
+Many organizations rely solely on an individual’s martial rank as the sole indicator of their staff’s ability to instruct, lead, and manage the underlying business aspects of operating their school.
+The American Institute of Kenpo (AIK) firmly upholds the significance of martial rank, primarily for an individual’s personal advancement on their Kenpo journey, rather than as a reflection of their skill and aptitude to instruct or manage the school.
+While we acknowledge the requisite technical proficiency necessary for professional-level operation, we recognize that the individual with the highest martial rank may not always possess the most suitable qualifications for a specific job.
+To address this, we have implemented a separate Instructor Training Program (ITP), complemented by on-the-job training and performance evaluations, to dynamically assess and place individuals in Leadership or Instructing positions that align with their strengths and abilities, irrespective of their personal martial rank.

-It is important to note that the number of years one instructs does not determine an individual's level of certification.
-One's ability to instruct, matched with the responsibilities they are willing and capable of assuming within the organization, determines the instructor certification level and placement in our organizational hierarchy.
-As life evolves, we recognize one’s ability to serve will vary.
-The level of responsibility, certification, and service to our organization can and will increase or decrease according to the availability and ability of the individual.
+It is crucial to emphasize that the duration of an individual’s instructing experience does not automatically determine their certification level.
+The level of certification is determined by a combination of an individual’s instructing abilities and the responsibilities they are willing and capable of assuming within the organization.
+As individuals evolve and their circumstances change, we recognize that their ability to serve may vary.
+The level of responsibility, certification, and service to our organization can fluctuate based on the availability and capabilities of the individual.

-All our instructors, as professional marital artists, must be able to provide dynamic service from the ground floor up to the position they are currently certified and selected to serve in.
-Certified ranking members of the American Institute of Kenpo's Instructor and Leadership staff must be willing to step into the role of any certification level at or below their active certification; they must also defer appropriately and respectfully to those instructors and professional marital artists actively serving in a position above the role they are actively filling.
+All our instructors, as professional marital artists, must possess the ability to provide comprehensive service from the ground floor to the position they are currently certified and selected to serve in.
+Certified ranking members of the American Institute of Kenpo’s (AIK) Instructor and Leadership staff are expected to be willing to assume any certification level at or below their active certification.
+They must also demonstrate appropriate deferrence and respect to those instructors and professional martial artists currently serving in positions above their own.

-Here is a brief description of the different Instructor and Leadership Certifications:
+For your reference, here is a brief description of the various Instructor and Leadership Certifications offered by the American Institute of Kenpo (AIK):

 Leadership